jbrucker/currency-converter/README.md

 The `Matcher` object matches a Pattern to a String (data).
 `Matcher` has 3 methods to perform matching: `matches()`, `find()`, and `find(int offset)`.

-We want to find many exchange rates in the data by matching the the pattern many times.
+We want to find all exchange rates in the data by searching for the pattern in the data many times.
 So use `matcher.find(offset)`:

 ```java
 int offset = 0;